DoNewsCode/core/doc/tutorial.md

 Invoke runs the given function after instantiating its dependencies.

-Any arguments that the function has are treated as its dependencies.
+Any arguments that the function are treated as its dependencies.
 The dependencies are instantiated in an unspecified order along with any dependencies that they might have.